BDC Hamburger Icon

 Open row

 The world still depends heavily on coal, oil and natural gas to meet its energy needs.
 However, the use of these energy sources has a drastic impact on the environment.
 Furthermore, fossil fuels are nonrenewable, so they won’t last forever.
-As their supplies dwindle, they’ll become more expensive and challenging to retrieve while still damaging the environment.
+As their supplies dwindle, they’ll become more expensive and challenging to retrieve, all while continuing to harm the environment.

 In response, more countries are shifting away from nonrenewable energy sources and turning to “green energy” to mitigate environmental damage while benefiting the economy.
 We’ll explore green energy, its economic and environmental impacts and how businesses can take advantage of renewable resources.